 Attendance is an extremely important part of the programs and mandatory at Auguste Escoffier School of Culinary Arts.
 The curriculum structure for each program builds on the learning and hands-on experiences of the prior sessions.
 We expect that students will arrange their personal and work schedules to give proper priority to coursework.
-Students are expected participate in all course academic instructional activities to signify their attendance in class.
-For distance education courses, participation in academic instructional activities includes assignments, discussion boards, evaluations/assessments, and live sessions.
+Students are expected to participate in all course academic instructional activities to signify their attendance in class.
+For distance education courses, participation in academic instructional activities includes assignments, discussion boards, evaluations/assessments, live sessions, and externship hours.